 Cambridge, MA or Washington, DC

 The Union of Concerned Scientists (UCS) is an independent national nonprofit whose scientists and engineers work to solve some of our planet's most pressing environmental and safety problems.
 UCS combines technical analysis and effective organizing and advocacy to create innovative, practical solutions for stemming the tide of global warming, sustainable food policy and agriculture, energy and transportation, fighting misinformation and reducing the threat of catastrophic nuclear war.

-UCS's Climate Impacts Campaign seeks to move the public and federal lawmakers towards strong, swift action on climate change, through focusing on those climate change impacts we are already experiencing, such as extreme heat and precipitation, wildfires, and sea level rise.
-As Senior Outreach Coordinator, you will work with a creative, dedicated, and multi-disciplinary team of scientists, analysts, communications experts, and campaign organizers to mobilize diverse constituencies for federal action to reduce carbon emissions and to prepare for the impacts of climate change .
+UCS's Climate Impacts Campaign seeks to move public and federal lawmakers towards strong, swift action on climate change, through focusing on those climate change impacts we are already experiencing, such as extreme heat and precipitation, wildfires, and sea level rise.
+As Outreach Coordinator, you will work with a creative, dedicated, and multi-disciplinary team of scientists, analysts, communications experts, and campaign organizers to mobilize diverse constituencies for federal action to reduce carbon emissions and to prepare for the impacts of climate change.

-- Lead efforts to mobilize scientists, experts, elected officials, business, faith, and military leaders and others.
+- Support efforts to mobilize scientists, experts, elected officials, business, faith, and military leaders and others.

-- Develop and manage projects to advance national and state-based climate initiatives, achieve political strategy goals, and contribute to overall campaign outcomes.
+- Implement projects to advance national and state-based climate initiatives, achieve political strategy goals, and contribute to overall campaign outcomes.